fenago/kafka-training/lab_guides/md/lab-consumer-exception.md

-### Error handling: detecting message loss with sequence-producer/consumer   <a name="kafka-message-loss"/>
+### Error handling: detecting message loss with sequence-producer/consumer

 The 'sequence-producer' and corresponding 'sequence-consumer' commands can be used for simple detection of message loss or reordering.
 The producer will send